henriwi/gorss/README.md

 gorss
 =====

-RSS reader with go backend
+RSS reader with go backend.
+Requires mongodb.

 Run the following commands to start